-Bright Invention extends the gift of personalized improvised performance which, in the best moments, feels scripted and leaves audiences stunned, moved to tears and laughter, and unified in their humanity.
-Bright Invention believes that our stories, relationships, and personal truths are connective tissues that, when crafted and shared, bring seemly disparate people together across racial, social, economic, age, gender, and geographical boundaries.
+For our audiences, Bright Invention extends the gift of personalized improvised performance which, in the best moments, feels scripted and leaves audiences stunned, moved to tears and laughter, and unified in their humanity.
+Bright Invention believes that (y)our stories, relationships, and personal truths are connective tissues that, when crafted and shared, bring seemingly disparate people together.